anirvanchowdhury/anirvanchowdhury.github.io/fun.md

 permalink: /fun/index.html
 ---

 Things I like.
 Not in a strict preference order, but usually there's a reason why certain things are at the top of the list.
+I am probably being far too self-indulgent, but then, it _is_ my website :)

 ### Movies
 * Three Colours: [Blue](https://www.imdb.com/title/tt0108394/), [White](https://www.imdb.com/title/tt0111507/), [Red](https://www.imdb.com/title/tt0111495/)